maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 - Have a rollback plan in place and revert once you have learned something

 This can reduce the on-call burden not only by giving higher confidence in the system but can serve as on-call training.
 Engineers get a sense of the chaos already in the system, become familiar with the observability tools and are engaged and focused on resilience.

+### System design and team structure

+[Conway's law](https://www.thoughtworks.com/insights/blog/demystifying-conways-law) tells us that that the structure of the system will reflect the organization that built it.
+It follows that to get to the system we want to build we must first structure our organisation in that way.

+- Keep teams aligned with shared values, principles, and practices
+- Focus on quality
+- Ensuring the whole team understand _why_ helps them to make the right decision and keep the code clean
+- Teams with well defined responsiblities

 ## Conclusion